 India leads in prioritizing nutrition in breeding

 The Indian Council of Agricultural Research (ICAR) has established minimum levels of iron and zinc to be bred into national varieties of pearl millet.
 The news comes during the National Year of Millets and as the government of India articulates its vision for a Kuposhan Mukt Bharat (Malnutrition Free India) by 2022.
-In India, 59% of children under five and 54% of pregnant women are anemic, while 38% of children in the same age group are stunted.
+In India, 59 percent of children under five and 54 percent of pregnant women are anemic, while 38 percent of children in the same age group are stunted.
 Diets deficient in iron and zinc are a major cause of anemia and stunting, respectively.

 For resource-poor farming families or rural communities who rely on staple crops like pearl millet for much of their diet, nutrient-enriched versions of these crops present a cost-effective, sustainable strategy to improve nutrition.
 Biofortification, which uses conventional breeding to increase micronutrient levels of food crops, helps address preventable deficiencies of key vitamins and minerals like iron, vitamin A and zinc.
 This hidden hunger often results from diets lacking in diversity or essential nutrients.
 The Indian government has therefore committed to reaching vulnerable populations with this agricultural-nutrition innovation.
 HarvestPlus works with partners to develop and distribute biofortified varieties of these staple crops.

 “Including biofortified pearl millet in the Public Distribution System’s mid-day meal scheme for pregnant and lactating women, as well as the Integrated Child Development Services’ school feeding program, will both further trigger the demand for these nutritious grains and improve nutritional outcomes,” says HarvestPlus India Country Manager Mr. Binu Cherian.
 These distribution channels allow the biofortified iron pearl millet to reach several millions.